read.cash is a platform where you can earn money for your articles and comments. You can get paid upvotes

-The standard tuning of a musical instrument in common is as you know very well the A440 Hz.
-I had noticed on the internet for a long time that many modern theories about the desired frequency of 432 Hz are circulating.
+The standard tuning of a musical instrument in common is, as you know very well the A440 Hz.
+I had noticed on the internet now for a long time, that many modern theories about the desired frequency of 432 Hz are circulating.

-What is true and what is not really I do not know because I am no scientific expert in this field so it will not be a mistake.
+What's true and what's not I don't know because I'm not a scientific expert in this field, so that it won't be a mistake.
 I suppose this is only just about everyone's taste.
 You can read more about the 440 Hz frequency at this link:https://rationalwiki.org/wiki/A440

-I wisely suggest that you each independently investigate what is true and what is related to the 432 Hz frequency and come to your own conclusion.
-As I mentioned earlier, I am no conspiracy theorist.
+I wisely suggest that each of you independently investigate what's true and what's related to the 432 Hz frequency and come to your own conclusion.
+As I mentioned earlier, I am not a conspiracy theorist.